 Types of firewalls

 There are three main types of firewalls: packet-filtering, stateful inspection, and proxy.
-The earliest firewalls, which are still in use today, were application-specific proxy systems.
+Some of the earliest firewalls were application-specific proxy systems, which are still in use today.

 Newer next-generation firewalls are mostly used to protect users from computer viruses, malware, and distributed denial of service (DDoS) attacks.
 They can even help with filtering geo-locations.

-While the old proxies do provide solid protection, next-generation firewalls offer more variety and a wider breadth of coverage for a variety of systems, networks, and other devices.
+While the old proxies do provide solid protection, next-generation firewalls offer more variety and a wider breadth of coverage for a several systems, networks, and other devices.

 Bottom line: The best antivirus software with firewall protection